 To find the top 10 priorities, we funded a research Priority Setting Partnership (PSP), overseen by a steering group which included people living with and affected by ADPKD, healthcare professionals and the James Lind Alliance

 We summarised 117 questions about ADPKD care and management that hadn't been answered by research into a shortlist of 35.
 We asked patients, family members, carers and healthcare professionals to rank which of the 35 questions were the most important to them.
 Over 700 people replied to our survey.
 The Top 10 research questions below are the result.

 Read the ADPKD research priorities report (PDF, 737 KB) for more detail on each of these priorities and how we arrived at the Top 10.

-Our next step is to encourage researchers and funding bodies to use the Top 10 list (and the other questions that didn’t make the top 10) to inform their research plans and grant awards.
+Our next step is to encourage researchers to use the Top 10 list (and the other questions that didn’t make the top 10) to inform their research plans.

 The Top 10

 ADPKD gets worse over time, causing damage to the kidneys.
 This is called progression.